gonstoll/gonzalostoll.com/content/articles/type-safe-object-keys.md

 ---
 title: Type safe object keys
 date: '2023-04-10'
-summary: How to get literal keys from and object, and solve the dreaded Object.keys() issue
+summary: How to get literal keys from an object, and solve the dreaded Object.keys() issue
 categories:
   - typescript
 meta: